nickwb/ddom/README.md

 + Built on jQuery.
 + Licensed under the MIT license.

-Ready to see more? [https://raw.github.com/nickwb/ddom/master/examples.html](Check out the examples).
+Ready to see more?
+[Check out the examples](https://github.com/nickwb/ddom/master/examples.html).